ghc-proposals/ghc-proposals/proposals/0000-template-patterns.rst

 Costs and Drawbacks
 -------------------

-1. The changes required for this proposal are small (the core of the change is an addition of just 22 lines of code).
+The changes required for this proposal are small (the core of the change is an addition of just 22 lines of code).
 Small changes can add up, but we think the benefits far outweigh this cost in this case.

-2. This proposal causes a silent change of behaviour of existing code.
-	It is possible to come up with an artificial system of rewrite rules that produces suboptimal results due to this change.
-	We do not expect this to happen in practice.

 Alternatives
 ------------